abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/two_phases_approaches.rst

 ``TwoOpt``
 """""""""""

+..  only:: draft

     // Operator which reverves a sub-chain of a path.
 It is called TwoOpt
     // because it breaks two arcs on the path; resulting paths are called
     // two-optimal.
     // Possible neighbors for the path 1 -> 2 -> 3 -> 4 -> 5